-Research Institute Annual Meeting (Saji Keizo Memorial Hall, Osaka University Nakanoshima Center) SunRiSE (Suntory Rising Stars Encouragement Program in Life Sciences) "SunRiSE " has been established to support the life science researchers who will lead Japan's basic research in the future and take on great challenges.
+Research Institute Annual Meeting (Saji Keizo Memorial Hall, Osaka University Nakanoshima Center) SunRiSE (Suntory Rising Stars Encouragement Program in Life Sciences) "SunRiSE" has been established to support the life science researchers who will lead Japan's basic research in the future and take on great challenges.
 In FY2020, 10 young researchers (SunRiSE Fellows) were selected from among nearly 500 applicants, and the 5-year program started in April 2021.
-In FY2022, a research exchange meeting was held to deepen exchanges among the fellows, and a research discussion meeting was held to discuss the year's research progress with the participation of program steering committee members.
+Following on from the research discussion meetings that were held at the end of FY2021 and FY2022, an interim report presentation meeting was held toward the end of FY2023, at which each SunRiSE Fellow reported on the progress made in their research over the past three years and their research strategy for the remaining two years.
+The Fellows received advice from different perspectives from the members of the Program's steering committee and from the SunRiSE Advisors, and their future research results are eagerly anticipated.